flows-network/docs/blog/telegram-token.md

 > Note that the API token is a unique identifier for your bot, which allows you to send requests to the Telegram Bot API.
 Make sure to keep this token safe and secure, as anyone with access to this token can potentially control your bot.

 In conclusion, getting a bot token for Telegram is a simple process that can be completed with BotFather's help.
 Once you have the token, you can start building your bot on flows.network.

+Next step is to fork the [telegram-gpt](https://github.com/flows-network/telegram-gpt) repo and folow the instrcutions to build your own chatgpt bot.